oleg-agapov/de-zoomcamp-project/docs/04_prefect.md

 ## Prefect Agent

-Prefect Agent can be built as Docker image and run locally or in GCP (with VM or Cloud Run).
+Prefect Agent is built as a Docker image and in GCP as VM.

 First, build the image: